joaomelo/auth-mech/README.md

     npm install
     npm start

-Thank you and have fun 🎉.
+Thank you, and have fun 🎉.

 ## License